Skip to content

-However, using Tailwind classes in layout XML presents two challenges: Magento's XML schema restricts which characters are allowed in class names, and Tailwind's content scanning must be configured to include XML files.
+Using Tailwind classes in Magento layout XML presents two challenges: Magento's XML schema restricts which characters are allowed in class names, and Tailwind's content scanning must be configured to include XML files.
+This page covers both issues and their solutions.

-When a Magento layout XML container includes the htmlTag attribute, Magento renders the container as that HTML element.
-The htmlClass attribute adds a class attribute to the rendered element:
+When a Magento layout XML container includes the htmlTag attribute, Magento renders that container as an HTML element.
+The htmlClass attribute sets the class attribute on the rendered element.

-Magento's layout XML schema restricts the characters allowed in htmlClass values.
-Many Tailwind utility classes contain characters like /, :, [, ], and . that violate the schema pattern, causing validation errors:
+Magento's layout XML schema uses a strict regex pattern for htmlClass values.
+Many Tailwind CSS utility classes contain characters like /, :, [, ], and . that violate the Magento schema pattern.
+Using these Tailwind classes in layout XML triggers a validation error.

 Exception #0 (MagentoFrameworkConfigDomValidationException):